Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Score Tests for Association

-Many authors have considered linear test statistics for $H_0$ of the form
+where $\overline{Y} = \sum^{n}_{i = 1} Y_i/n$ [e.g., see \citet {LinandTang}; \citet{BasuandPan}].
+The $S_j$ arise as score statistics in regression models for the two important cases where $Y_i$ is normally distributed and binary, respectively.
+They also arise from Poisson models for counts and for other models in the linear exponential family [e.g., \citet{Leeetal}].
+For completeness, we outline this for the binary case in the supplementary materials [\citet{Supp}].
+Other statistics, for example, Wald or likelihood ratio statistics, could be used (see Section~\ref{sec2.4}), but score statistics are almost universally used in this area, and we focus on them.
+We note that the score statistics have the advantage of requiring only estimates obtained under the null hypothesis.
+In some contexts it is also useful to replace $Y_i - \overline{Y}$ in (\ref{eq:Sj}) with some other function $\alpha_i$ of either $Y_{i}$ or its rank, with $\sum^{n}_{i = 1} \alpha_{i} = 0$.
+It should be noted that genotypes $X_{ij}$, $j=1,\ldots,J$, are not assumed to be mutually independent in the subsequent development.

-where the weights $w_{j}$ are specified positive values and $\bm w=(w_1,...,w_J)'$. \citet{BasuandPan} provide a review, but we note two cases: \citet{MorgenthalerandThilly} considered the ``cohort allelic sums test" (CAST) where each $w_{j}=1$, and \citet{MadsenandBrowning} based $w_{j}$ on the population MAF $p_{j}$, with larger weights for SNPs with smaller $p_{j}$.
-The rationale for the latter weights is that deleterious SNPs would be subject to ``purifying selection" and so be rarer in the population than neutral SNPs, but evidence for this so far seems slight. \citet{Priceetal} also considered ``threshold" versions in which $w_{j} > 0$ only if the relative frequency of SNP $j$ is below a specified threshold (e.g.\ 1\% or 5\%).
-Such statistics can have good power against alternatives where $ E [S_{j}]=\mu_j \geq 0$, with $\mu_j > 0$ for some subset of $\{j = 1, \ldots, J \}$.
-However, their power may be poor for alternatives where both positive and negative values of $\mu_j$ are possible and, in addition, when only a small proportion of the $J$ SNPs have $\mu_j>0$ (\citet{Nealeetal}, \citet{BasuandPan}).
-This is studied here in Sections 4 and 5.
+Many authors have considered linear test statistics for $H_0$ (\ref {eq:H0.mu}) of the form

-To facilitate further discussion, we assume without loss of generality that $Y$ is defined so that a SNP with $\mu_{j} > 0$ is termed deleterious (harmful) and one with $\mu_{j} < 0$ is termed protective (beneficial).
-A SNP with $\mu_{j} = 0$ is termed neutral and deleterious or protective SNPs are termed causal.
-In the absence of prior knowledge concerning the effects of SNPs, a preferable family of statistics might be of quadratic form $W_{Q} = \bm{S}^{\prime} A \bm{S}$, where $A$ is a positive definite (or semi-definite) symmetric matrix.
-A common choice is $A=\Sigma^{-1}_S$ and this is effectively a Hotelling statistic,
+where the weights $w_{j}$s are specified nonnegative values and $\mathbf w=(w_1,\ldots,w_J)'$. \citet{BasuandPan} provided a review, and we note two important cases: \citet{MorgenthalerandThilly} considered the ``cohort allelic sums test'' (CAST) where each $w_{j}=1$, and \citet {MadsenandBrowning} based $w_{j}$ on the (estimated) MAF, with larger weights for SNPs with smaller MAF.
+The rationale for the latter weights is that causative SNPs would be subject to ``purifying selection'' and so be rarer in the population than neutral SNPs, but evidence for this so far seems slight.
+We also note that because the MAFs have to be estimated, sequencing errors as discussed in Section~\ref{sec1} can have an effect; we assume (idealistically) that such errors have not occurred. \citet{Priceetal} also considered ``threshold'' versions in which $w_{j} > 0$ only if the estimated MAF is below a specified threshold (e.g., 1\% or 5\%).
+Such linear composite statistics can have good power against association alternatives where $\mu_j \geq0$, with $\mu_j > 0$ for some subset of $\{j = 1, \ldots, J \}$.
+However, their power may be poor for alternatives where both positive and negative values of $\mu _j$ are possible, and when only a small proportion of the $J$ SNPs are causal and have $\mu_j>0$ [\citet{Nealeetal}, \citet{BasuandPan}].
+The effects of association direction on different statistics are studied in Sections~\ref{sec3} and \ref{sec4}.